ph-wheels/RF_Meter/README.md

 This project started off with a question concerning replacement or source for suitable detector diodes for the Boonton RF Millivolt meter quite a few months ago.
-As a result of that the idea was born to create a millivolt and/or power meter using one of the modern ADC chips available today and since that time a few test drawning and PCB where used in the process to the current V5 of the ADC board.
+As a result of that, the idea was born to create a millivolt and/or power meter using one of the modern ADC chips available today and since that time a few test drawning and PCB where used in the process to the current V5 of the ADC board.
 This project has been a combined effort with Jacques (ve2azx, http://www.ve2azx.net),